josephedradan/coronavirus_mapping_to_kml/README.md

 Note: The Latitude and Longitude values from the dataset don't accurately represent the location on the map.

+Edit 3/23/2020:
+LOOKS LIKE THE GUYS AT JOHNHOPKIN'S ACTUALLY DECIDED TO SHOW THE AMOUNT OF PEOPLE INFECTED PER CITY RATHER THAN JUST STATE RENDERING THIS SCRIPT PRETTY USELESS.

 How to use:
 1. Download the Kaggle's Novel Corona Virus 2019 Dataset
 2. Place the COVID19_open_line_list.csv file in the same directory as this repository